AOL83/rock-paper-scissors-lizards-spok-2/README.md

 In the main section of the webpage, the game itself is implemented.
 The game features icons for each of the game options - rock, paper, scissors, lizard, and spock.
 These icons are implemented as div elements with specific class names and data attributes.
 The game is implemented using JavaScript and event listeners are added to the icons to detect when they are clicked and determine the outcome of the game.

-Overall, I think my code is a well-structured and functional webpage that implements a game of Rock, Paper, Scissors, Lizard, Spock, complete with an audio player, a score card, and a modal for the rules.
+I think my code is a well-structured it gives the user a functional webpage that implements a game of Rock, Paper, Scissors, Lizard, Spock, complete with two audio players one for background sound and the other for the user to pick from their own music which is loaded for the device, a score card, and a modal for the rules.
 I have used HTML, CSS, and JavaScript to create a dynamic and interactive experience for the user.

 Now for my CSS.
 The CSS stylesheet that controls the visual design and layout of my webpage.
 The CSS styles are applied to the HTML elements of the webpage.

-The first CSS rule sets the font-size to 62.5%. sets the box-sizing property to border-box, sets the height to 100%, and sets the background color and background image of my webpage.
-The background color is set to hsl(237, 49%, 15%) and the background image is set to a radial gradient of hsl(214, 43%, 35%) and hsl(237, 49%, 15%), as well as a gif image of a animated emoji.
-The background-position, background-repeat, and background-size properties are also set to center, no-repeat, and cover respectively.
+The first CSS rule sets the font-size to (62.5)per. sets the box-sizing property to border-box, sets the height to 100per, and sets the background color and background image of my webpage.
+The background color is set to hsl(237, 49, 15) and the background image is set to a radial gradient of hsl(214, 43, 35) and hsl(237, 49, 15), as well as a gif image of a animated image.
+The background-position, background-repeat, and background-size properties are also set to center, repeat, as I liked the affect.

 The next CSS rule sets the box-sizing property to inherit for all elements, which means that the box-sizing property of the parent element will be inherited by all child elements.
 The body element is also given a margin, font, and font-weight.
-A focus rule is added to set the outline of an element to 3px dotted hsl(0, 100%, 50%) when it is focused.
+A focus rule is added to set the outline of an element to 3px dotted hsl(0, 100, 50) when it is focused.

 The .header class is used to set the display property to flex, the width and max-width to 76rem, and the margin to 0 auto.
 The justify-content property is set to space-between and the padding and border properties are also set.